samuelburbulla/dune-mmesh/paper.md

 ![Left: Moving the interface.
 Right: Marking cells for refinement (green) or coarsening (red).\label{fig:movmark}](img/movmark.png){ width=80% }

-To prevent degeneration of the triangulation, i.e. cells have non-positive volume, Dune-MMesh is equipped with remeshing routines.
+To prevent degeneration of the triangulation, i.e. cells have non-positive volume, Dune-MMesh is equipped with re-meshing routines.

 ### Adaptation